TiagoSBO/qtproject-temperature-converter/README.md

 A Qt-based program for converting temperatures between Celsius, Fahrenheit, and Kelvin with an intuitive interface and additional features like optional rounding.

 ## 📖About the Project
 The Temperature Converter application provides a user-friendly way to perform temperature conversions between the three most common scales:

 - Celsius
 - Fahrenheit
 - Kelvin

+### Important to say
+*This is my first project using a framework for some programming language and mainly implementing a GUI.
+It is a project entirely focused on the study of QT and C++ itself.*

 ## 🚀 Technologies
 This project was developed using the following technologies: